Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 invalid scale, removing a potential error.
 KDE offers both a slider which snaps to predefined percentages, while also offering a user input for arbitrary percentages.
 Noteworthy is that the user input automatically changes to a supported value when applying the configuration.
-In figure @scale-adjustment-kg the scaling was adjusted to 132% up from 130%, in this case the apply button is disabled as 132% is not a possible scale and the nearest possible scale (130%) is already applied.
+In @scale-adjustment-kg the scaling was adjusted to 132% up from 130%, in this case the apply button is disabled as 132% is not a possible scale and the nearest possible scale (130%) is already applied.